Firstrade (The Lowest Cost Options Brokerage)

 Some brokers will also provide a paper trading platform where you can practice buying and selling options before committing real

 money.
-TD Ameritrade, for example, offers both a desktop and a mobile platform where option contracts can be traded with a virtual
+Charles Schwab, for example, offers both a desktop and a mobile platform where option contracts can be traded with a virtual

 currency.
 Called thinkorswim, the software is very sophisticated, so learning to trade any product first is a good idea before